geotools/geotools/docs/user/tutorial/coverage/coverage.rst

 Running With Maven
 ------------------
-If you're not using an IDE then the easiest way to our application is to use the Maven exec task to run our application for us, as detailed in the `Maven Quickstart`_.
+If you're not using an IDE then the easiest way to run our application is to use the Maven exec task to run our application for us, as detailed in the `Maven Quickstart`_.
 We simply need to add the Maven Shade plugin to our pom.xml